FAForever/wiki-pages/Overcharge.md

 ### Damage

 Overcharge does damage in a small radius (2.5).
-It does a minimum of 5k damage to units, although it will not overkill units, so the full HP wreaks are left behind.
+It does a minimum of 5k damage to units, although it will not overkill units, so full HP wreaks are left behind.
 It will do the maximum amount of damage it can, for the amount of energy you have available.

 -   Units: 5k - 15k